Ipuch/game-of-stick-elo-tracker/README.md

 - [ ] Fix the save and load mechanism
      * Define the save game location

+- [] Add Scrolling on the menu page.

 - [ ] Verify the leaderboard update mechanism
      * Double window should work fine (one with the leaderboard updating and one with the match recording)